 We are offering free enrollment in our new FJT-120 course: First-Century Jewish Hashqafah.
-Buy the textbook and enroll by Rosh Hashanah 5780 (2019) to be able to discuss the book with its author as you read through it (a $140 value).
+Buy the textbook and enroll in this course to be able to discuss the book with its author as you read through it (a $140 value).
 The textbook can be purchased for only $14.99 from amazon:

 - BIB-101: Tanakh (OT) Survey

 This course focuses not just on the Biblical text itself but also on the historical-cultural background and foreground of the Bible, thus it serves not only as an introduction to the Hebrew Bible (OT) but simultaneously as an introduction to the Ancient Near East.

 Emphasis is on the PaRDeS method prominent during the last 2500 years rather than more recently-developed liberal (Biblical Criticism) methodologies.
 Attention is also given to the Seven Rules of Hillel.

 - BIB-105: Messianic Apologetics